 Lincoln has positioned itself as a value-oriented luxury brand, and there's no doubt that the 2015 Lincoln MKZ is stuffed with a lot of equipment for the price.
 There are heated front seats, leather upholstery, an adaptive suspension, LED taillights, and a really good 11-speaker audio system.
 There's also MyLincoln Touch standard, which uses an 8-inch display and voice-recognition software to control a wide variety of functions.
 Each MKZ also comes with eight airbags, stability control, and Lincoln's SOS Post-Crash Alert System that activates the horn and hazard lights in the event of an airbag deployment.

-Three equipment groups are offered with the 2015 MKZ.
-"Premier" is the standard issue car, but the "Select" group adds a rearview camera and parking sensors, plus HD Radio.
+Three main equipment groups are offered with the 2015 MKZ.
+"Premier" is the standard-issue car, but the "Select" group adds a rearview camera and parking sensors, plus HD Radio.
 The top-line "Reserve" group adds navigation with voice recognition, blind-spot information, and a power trunk.
-Features from the discontinued "Preferred" equipment group carry on in stand-alone form.
-That includes heated rear seats, a THX II-certified 14-speaker sound system, and your choice of moonroofs, including a panoramic roof that opens the car up to the stars.
+Stand-alone features include heated rear seats, a THX II-certified 14-speaker sound system, and your choice of moonroofs, including a panoramic roof that opens the car up to the stars.
+Black Label models include richer interiors with touches like an Alcantara headliner and Venetian leather seats.
 A "Technology" package adds adaptive cruise control, lane keeping assist, and Active Park Assist.

 A turbocharged 2.0-liter 4-cylinder serves as the base engine choice in the 2015 Lincoln MKZ, or if you prefer, a hybrid powertrain can be had at no additional cost if you prefer mpg over mph.
 Also on the roster is a 300-horsepower 3.7-liter V6, though its performance advantage over the base 4-cylinder isn't as noteworthy as the benefit to refinement.
 Both conventional powerplants are matched with a 6-speed automatic, while the hybrid variant directs power through a continuously variable transmission.
 Front-wheel drive (FWD) is standard, with all-wheel drive restricted to non-hybrid models.

 The 2015 Lincoln MKZ carries a Manufacturer's Suggested Retail Price (MSRP) starting just under $37,000.
 All-wheel drive adds another $2,000.
-A fully optioned MKZ can approach $50,000, on par with the Lexus ES, and thousands less than a loaded BMW 3 Series, Mercedes-Benz C-Class or Audi A4.
+With the arrival of the Black Label edition, a fully optioned MKZ can pass the $55,000 mark, which puts it above a loaded Lexus ES on par with a loaded BMW 3 Series, but still below a loaded Mercedes-Benz C-Class.
 While the majority of entry-level luxury sedans undercut the MKZ's starting price, most also fail to offer a comparable level of standard equipment.
 To see what others in your area are paying for the Lincoln MKZ, take a look at our Fair Purchase Price at the bottom of this page.
-When it comes to resale value, the 2015 MKZ retains residuals similar to the Acura TL, but trails the rest of the segment by a few percentage points.
+The MKZ's residual value is predicted to trail that of competitors, and be far off that of the Lexus ES sedan.

 Likely to recommend this car?
 (1-10): 10